kuschti/laptop/README.md

 * [OpenSSL] for Transport Layer Security (TLS)
 * [RCM] for managing company and personal dotfiles
 * [The Silver Searcher] for finding things in files
-* [Tmux] for saving project state and switching between projects
 * [Zsh] as your shell

 [Exuberant Ctags]: http://ctags.sourceforge.net/